-The primary focus is decision training with the top battlefield killers: airway obstruction, tension pneumothorax, and hemorrhage for ROLE III facilities when to initiate a blood transfusion, place a chest tube, or complete a cricothyrotomy.
+The primary focus is decision training with the top battlefield killers: airway obstruction, tension pneumothorax, and hemorrhage for Emergency Department when to initiate a blood transfusion, place a chest tube, or complete a cricothyrotomy.

-Two years ago, Madigan Army Medical Center’s Emergency Medicine Research Department initiated a project to create a realistic trauma simulator in virtual reality.
-University of Washington School of Medicine Postdoctoral Fellow, Dr. Paul Keire and Rigas Stradins University Dr. Jevgenijs Kravcuks were instrumental in the development of the trauma management and anatomy aspects of the product.
-While the company has grown since then, the team contains military physicians, health technology experts, and developers from some of the top institutions in the world.
+Exonicus and the Madigan Army Medical Center’s Research Department initiated a project three years ago to create the First trauma simulator.
+University of Washington School of Medicine and Rigas Stradins University physicians were instrumental in developing the product.
+Exonicus has grown since then and our team contains of military physicians, health technology experts, and developers from both Europe and the U.S.

 BENEFITS OF TRAUMA SIMULATOR